Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): Stitched design validation

 These patterns suggest underlying manufacturing issues.
 The MOSS design introduced a novel metal-stack configuration, implemented for the first time during the ER1 production run.
 This configuration was specifically customized by the foundry in a collaborative effort to meet the requirements of the ITS3 sensor development project.
 A detailed investigation, reported in Ref.~\cite{metal_stack_paper}, correlated the failures with features of the new metal stack and facilitated the implementation of corrective measures by the foundry.
 The findings also provided valuable insights for future design iterations aimed at mitigating similar risks.

 The current on each power net is measured after all powerable half-units and the LEC are switched on and configured.
 The distributions of current values are shown in Fig.~\ref{fig:endpoint_currents_power_on}.
-These data indicate the typical operating conditions of the chip and provide a baseline for understanding chip-to-chip performance differences (see Sec.~\ref{sec:pix_performance}).
+These data indicate the typical operating conditions of the sensor and provide a baseline for understanding sensor-to-sensor performance differences (see Sec.~\ref{sec:pix_performance}).
 Power nets AVDD, DVDD, and IOVDD are measured per half-unit.
-Power nets BBVDD and BBIOVDD are measured for the top and bottom half of each chip.
-The PSUB current is global and measured per MOSS chip.
+Power nets BBVDD and BBIOVDD are measured for the top and bottom half of each sensor.
+The PSUB current is global and measured per MOSS sensor.

-The larger current spread in the analogue net (AVDD) is due to differing consumption between the top and bottom half-units, reflecting the higher pixel density in the bottom half of the chip.
+The larger current spread in the analogue net (AVDD) is attributed to differing consumption between the top and bottom half-units (with lower and higher pixel density, respectively), and to varying region front-end implementations at default biasing conditions.
 Both digital level-shifting nets, IOVDD and BBIOVDD, show the expected low current consumption when no signals are being transferred.
-All cases inside and outside graph ranges (in the overflow bin) can still operate successfully, with the higher current attributed to the aforementioned issue with the metal stack.
+All cases, both within the plotted ranges and in the overflow bin, remain fully operational with the increased current attributable to the aforementioned metal-stack issue.
 Similarly, cases on the opposite side of the AVDD and DVDD spectra, with notably lower current, occur when current from one net is sunk by the other.
 The large spread in substrate current (PSUB) is also attributed to the same issue, and, additionally, to protection diode structures between power nets.